hunterhines34/atmos-cli/README.md

 *   **Favorite Locations:** Save and manage your frequently used locations for quick access.
 *   **Enhanced Configuration Feedback:** Clearer messages confirm when preferences like units and default locations are saved.
 *   **About Command:** A new `atmos about` command provides quick information about the CLI.
+*   **Full API Parameter Support:** All relevant parameters from the Open-Meteo Forecast and Archive APIs are exposed as command-line options.
 *   **Rich CLI Experience:** Enjoy beautifully formatted output with `rich` tables, panels, and colors, enhancing readability and user experience.
 *   **Modular Design:** Well-structured codebase for easy maintenance and extension.